av-toledo/flask-auth-api/README.md

 ✔️ Fully functional MVP
 🔒 Future improvements:
-- SQLite or file-based user storage
+- SQLite or some sort of permanent data storage
 - Token refresh & blacklist (logout)
-- Frontend or Postman collection
+- Frontend for sure

 ---